tanrax/org-social.el/README.md

 - Added  `org-social-only-relay-followers` variable to restrict follows to feeds registered in the Relay.
 - Added `org-social-my-public-url` variable to specify the public URL of your social.org file.
 - Added `org-social-relay` variable to specify the Relay server URL.
+- Added relay mentions support via `/mentions/` endpoint.
+  - Automatically fetches mentions from relay when `org-social-relay` and `org-social-my-public-url` are configured.
+  - Falls back to local mention detection when relay is not available.
+  - Smart notification handling for mentions from unfollowed feeds.
+  - Maintains backwards compatibility with existing configurations.

 # 📝 Changelog